rust-lang/reference/src/abi.md

 The types `&T`, `&mut T`, [`Box<T>`][core::boxed::Box], and [`NonNull<T>`][core::ptr::NonNull], are *abi compatible* with `*const T`

 > [!NOTE]
-> With transitivity,t hey are also *abi compatible** with each other, and with `*mut T`, as well as references/`Box` to different types that have the same *metadata type*.
+> With transitivity, they are also *abi compatible* with each other, and with `*mut T`, as well as references/`Box` to different types that have the same *metadata type*.

 r[abi.compatibility.core]
 The types [`MaybeUninit<T>`][core::mem::MaybeUninit], [`UnsafeCell<T>`][core::cell::UnsafeCell], and [`NonZero<T>`][core::num::NonZero], are *abi compatible* with `T`.

 r[abi.compatibility.transparent]
-A `struct` declared with the `transparent` representation is *abi compatible* with its field that does not have size 0 and alignment 1, if such a field exists
+A `struct` declared with the `transparent` representation is *abi compatible* with its field that does not have size 0 and alignment 1, if such a field exists.

 r[abi.compatibilty.zst]
 Two types, `T` and `U`, are *abi compatible* if both have size 0 and alignment 1.